LucienLee/AlignTo/README.md

 - Align bottom relative to key object
 - Align horzonial center relative to key object
 - Align vertical center relative to key object
+- Align horzonial and vertical center relative to key object
+- Align layers automactically with bottom or top layer of a group layers

 #Installation